Beaches (1988 film): Production

 The beach house scenes were filmed at cottage #13 in what is now the Crystal Cove Historic District in Crystal Cove State Park in California.

 Music

 The film's theme song, "Wind Beneath My Wings", hit number one on the Billboard Hot 100 charts and won Grammy Awards for Record of the Year and Song of the Year in 1990.

 Release

 Box office

-The film took in $5,160,258 during its opening weekend beginning January 21, 1989.
-It grossed $57,041,866 domestically.
+The film opened December 21, 1988 and grossed $215,865 in its first 6 days from 7 screens.
+It opened nationwide January 13, 1989 and grossed $5,160,258 during its first wide weekend and went on to gross a total of $57,041,866 in the United States and Canada.

 Home media

 The film was released on VHS, Betamax and laserdisc by Touchstone Home Video on August 23, 1989, with a DVD release on August 13, 2002, followed by a special-edition DVD on April 26, 2005.
 The film was later released in High Definition Blu-ray format on November 6, 2012.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% based on 44 critic reviews, and an average rating of 5.1/10.
-The consenus summarizes: "Not all great soundtracks make good movies, and Beaches lacks the wind beneath its wings."
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 45 critic reviews, and an average rating of 5.1/10.
+The consensus summarizes: "Not all great soundtracks make good movies, and Beaches lacks the wind beneath its wings."
 Critics almost unanimously found the film's emotional moments to be unearned, calculated, and familiar to the point of being predictable.
 Roger Ebert assessed that "'Beaches' lacks the spontaneity of life.
 This is a movie completely constructed out of other movies - out of cliches and archetypes that were old before most of the cast members were born."
 He found the problem was compounded by the film foreshadowing Hillary's death right from the beginning, and gave it two and a half stars.
 Gene Siskel called it "a much too mechanical tearjerker" and criticized the slow pace, but acknowledged that he heard some sniffling among the audience and gave it two and a half stars.
 Jay Boyar noted in the Orlando Sentinel, "In advance publicity for Beaches, it has been routinely referred to as a 'tear-jerker.'
 Though the term is sometimes used admiringly these days, doesn't it actually mean that a movie has emotional scenes in which the emotion is somehow trumped-up or unearned?
 This is the sort of picture in which people slap each other as they take their marriage vows, suddenly develop life-threatening diseases, and, again, have violent confrontations whenever there's a break in the action.
 Anything for a laugh, anything for a tear, and nothing much authentic."
 Similarly to Ebert, he called it "a 1940s retread", noting its use of antiquated themes like the idea that a woman must choose between being a mother and having a career.